 Meet Tom Harris, current Vice President of University Relations for the University of Kentucky.

 Prior to working in Lexington, Tom worked as Senior Manager Corporate Communications for Honda of America and as Communications Manager for Toyota Motor Manufacturing.
 When asked what makes Lexington unique in serving the public through Public Relations, Harris said, “From a PR practitioner perspective, I don’t think it is unique.
 I’ve found practitioners in most communities are very service-oriented and engaged in the community.
 I think that trait is pretty inherent in our profession.
-I do believe Lexington citizens generally have a powerful pride of community and want to be engaged in making it a better place to live.”
+I do believe Lexington citizens generally have a powerful pride of the community and want to be engaged in making it a better place to live.”

 When asked if he enjoys working in Lexington, Harris said, “Yes, I love being in a college town that is highly educated and has a strong sense of community.
-While the PR jobs are limited, the opportunities to practice in the field do exist and push you to broaden your skill set and range of practice.
+While the PR jobs are limited, the opportunities to practice in the field do exist and push you to broaden your skillset and range of practice.

 Now meet Jessica Morgan, current Director of Marketing & PR for Community Ventures, a non-profit organization with headquarters in Lexington.
-Morgan has had a variety of occupations in the PR field, with jobs for the U.S. Travel Association in Washington, D.C., director of marketing & PR for Bradenton Area CVB in Florida and director of PR for LXR Luxury Resorts also in Florida.
+Morgan has had a variety of occupations in the PR field, with jobs for the U.S. Travel Association in Washington, D.C., director of marketing & PR for Bradenton Area CVB in Florida, and director of PR for LXR Luxury Resorts also in Florida.
 With experience in several parts of the country, Morgan believes Wiser Strategies is comparable to those she’s seen elsewhere, saying the Lexington firm provides “top-notch services.”

-Finally, meet Nancy Wiser, founder and president of Wiser Strategies.
-Nancy Wiser has spent her 35-year communication career in Kentucky representing corporations and organizations from New York, Washington D.C., Los Angeles, Detroit, St. Louis, Columbus and other large cities as well as her home state.
+Finally, meet Nancy Wiser, founder, and president of Wiser Strategies.
+Nancy Wiser has spent her 35-year communication career in Kentucky representing corporations and organizations from New York, Washington D.C., Los Angeles, Detroit, St. Louis, Columbus, and other large cities as well as her home state.
 This experience has provided her with a unique perspective.

 “As I’ve worked with my peers in large corporations, it’s become clear through their comments and satisfaction that caliber of advice and service we provide our clients is on par and sometimes exceeds that of larger agencies.
 We set very high standards as a result of the mentoring we received from some of the country’s top professionals and a focus on always honing our skills.”

 While public relations might have a common objective in most firms across the country, it is interesting to note the small details of what makes our city different from the rest.
-Due to some of our unique or unexpected industries – horses, bourbon and automobiles, and the high educational levels of our population — Lexington’s professional services are a step above other cities of similar size.
+Due to some of our unique or unexpected industries – horses, bourbon, and automobiles, and the high educational levels of our population — Lexington’s professional services are a step above other cities of similar size.
 And of course, the people you meet in Lexington are simply one-of-a-kind.